DaDubbs/PSCat/README.md

 # Parameters
 ## CaptureDirectory
-The locatoin where the handshake captures are located.
+The location where the handshake captures are located.

 ## DictionaryDirectory
-The locatoin where the dictionary/wodlist are located.
+The location where the dictionary/wodlist are located.

 ## HashCatDirectory
 The location where the hashcat.exe and releated files are located